securityfirst/tent-content/contents_fr/communications/making-a-call/beginner/making-secure-calls-on-your-computer.md

-[Title]: # (Faire des appels sécurisés sur votre ordi ateur)
+[Title]: # (Faire des appels sécurisés sur votre ordinateur)
 [Order]: # (3)

-# Maki
-g secure calls o
- your computer
+# Making secure calls on your computer

 ## JitsiMeet

-Whe
- usi
-g voice commu
-icatio
- to excha
-ge se
-sitive i
-formatio
- it is importa
-t to choose a tool that e
-crypts the call all the way from your computer to the recipie t's computer.
-We would recomme d that you use the free a d ope
--source tool, JitsiMeet as your choice for VoIP.
-It provides a free, easy to use, ope source, more secure alter ative to Skype a d ca be used for video a d voice a d for group video chat.
-There is o requireme t for you or the perso you're commu icati g with to sig
--up.
-You just visit [https://meet.jit.si](https://meet.jit.si) e ter a meeti g ame, (make sure it has o spaces a d is difficult to guess), a d share the li k with whoever you wa t to speak with.
+When using voice communication to exchange sensitive information it is important to choose a tool that encrypts the call all the way from your computer to the recipient's computer.
+We would recommend that you use the free and open-source tool, JitsiMeet as your choice for VoIP.
+It provides a free, easy to use, open source, more secure alternative to Skype and can be used for video and voice and for group video chat.
+There is no requirement for you or the person you're communicating with to sign-up.
+You just visit [https://meet.jit.si](https://meet.jit.si) enter a meeting name, (make sure it has no spaces and is difficult to guess), and share the link with whoever you want to speak with.
 Simple as that.

 ## Skype

 Beware!
-Most popular VoIP providers, such as Skype a d Google Ha gouts, offer tra sport e cryptio so that eavesdroppers ca

-ot liste
- i
-, but the providers themselves are still pote tially able to liste i
-.
-Depe
-di
-g o
- your threat model, this may or may ot be a problem, but we would recomme d that you avoid Skype if you discuss se sitive i formatio
-.
-It is importa
-t to keep i
- mi
-d that Skype is ow
-ed by Microsoft, which has a commercial i terest i k owi g whe you use Skype a d from where.
-Skype also may allow law e forceme t age cies access to all your commu icatio s history.
+Most popular VoIP providers, such as Skype and Google Hangouts, offer transport encryption so that eavesdroppers cannot listen in, but the providers themselves are still potentially able to listen in.
+Depending on your threat model, this may or may not be a problem, but we would recommend that you avoid Skype if you discuss sensitive information.
+It is important to keep in mind that Skype is owned by Microsoft, which has a commercial interest in knowing when you use Skype and from where.
+Skype also may allow law enforcement agencies access to all your communications history.

-While we ca
-'t recomme
-d Skype as a secure commu
-icatio
- tool, it is very importa
-t to take some precautio
-s if you still decide to use Skype as a tool for se sitive commu icatio
+While we can't recommend Skype as a secure communication tool, it is very important to take some precautions if you still decide to use Skype as a tool for sensitive communication:
-:

-*   Dow
-load a
-d i
-stall Skype o
-ly from its official website [www.skype.com](http://skype.com/) to avoid a Skype program i fected with spyware.
+*   Download and install Skype only from its official website [www.skype.com](http://skype.com/) to avoid a Skype program infected with spyware.
-*   Cha
-ge your Skype password regularly.
+*   Change your Skype password regularly.
-*   Set the privacy setti
-gs o
- Skype so that it does
-ot keep a history of chats.
+*   Set the privacy settings on Skype so that it does not keep a history of chats.
-*   Disable the Skype setti
-g which automatically accepts i comi g files, as this has occasio ally bee used to i troduce malware/spyware o to computers.
+*   Disable the Skype setting which automatically accepts incoming files, as this has occasionally been used to introduce malware/spyware onto computers.
-*   Always i
-depe
-de
-tly verify the ide
-tity of the perso
- with whom you are commu
-icati
-g.
-It is easier to do this whe voice chatti g, especially if you k ow the perso you wa t to talk to.
+*   Always independently verify the identity of the person with whom you are communicating.
+It is easier to do this when voice chatting, especially if you know the person you want to talk to.
-*   Decide if your Skype user
+*   Decide if your Skype username should identify you or have any relationship to your real name, or the name of your organisation.
-ame should ide
-tify you or have a
-y relatio
-ship to your real
-ame, or the
-ame of your orga
-isatio
-.
-*   Be careful of what you say - develop a code system to discuss se sitive topics without usi g specific termi ology.
+*   Be careful of what you say - develop a code system to discuss sensitive topics without using specific terminology.